TerraThorben/Geochase/README.md

 ## Acknowledgements

+This HE Teaching Material was supported by the EGU Higher Education Teaching Material Grant 2025.
 I would like to thank _myPeek_ for technical support and advice, Roger Herbert, Karin Högdahl, and Uppsala University, who supported the first version of the Geochase in Uppsala.
 In addition, I thank my colleagues at TU Delft: Rémi Charton, Tobias Schmiedel and Jan Kees Blom for their insights of organising a chase for students.